mia-platform/console-mcp-server/docs/30_examples.md

 Once everything is created, deploy in the DEV Environment and provide me the status of all services when everything is up and running.
 ```

-## Work in progress prompts

-Here is a set of prompts that we are testing just right now and will be stable soon.
-You can try them out!
-If you provide
-us feedback to improve them, it will be greatly appreciated.

-Remember to change the values inside the curly braces `{}` with your specific information.

-### End-to-End Walking Skeleton

 ```txt
 Create a Mia-Platform project named {projectName} that implements an e-commerce for selling items.
 Use the {projectBlueprint} template and the tenant {tenantName}.